-Shrimps are very nutritious when it comes to nutritional values.
+Shrimps are very nutritious when it comes to nutritional value.
 Also, many giant sea animals love to eat them.
-When it comes to the fishes, fishes also like to feed on shrimps.
+When it comes to fish, fish also like to feed on shrimps.
 But what fish eat shrimp?

 What Fish Eat Shrimp?

 Although many aquarium fish love to eat shrimp, it is not always a simple task for aquarists to tell which ones will eat and won’t.

 After all, there are more than 3,000 known species of fish in the ocean, and they all can not be expected to like shrimps!

 Luckily for you, we’ve put together the ultimate list of the best aquarium fish who like eating shrimp.